 Only 15 new vehicles meet the enhanced IIHS (Insurance Institute for Highway Safety) safety requirements and earned a rating of Top Safety Pick+, according to Consumer Reports last month.
 Many other new cars, trucks and SUVs were unable to meet the more stringent IIHS safety standards at this time.
 If you’ve been in a collision, consult with a truck accident lawyer for assistance.

 The safety guidelines focus on the whether all front-seat passengers are well protected in frontal crashes that simulate striking a pole or tree; the IIHS calls this the small overlap test.
 Prior to 2017, only the driver’s side had this test.
-This test is considered critical to gauge safety, because the concentrated crash force in a small area can reveal how effectively the vehicle frame can absorb a major impact.
+This test, often cited by experts such as a distracted driving crash lawyer is considered critical to gauge safety, because the concentrated crash force in a small area can reveal how effectively the vehicle frame can absorb a major impact.

 IIHS President Adrian Lund stated that drivers expect front-seat passengers to be protected in frontal crashes as well as they are.
+As many victims represented by a pedestrian accident lawyer can attest, vehicle safety is crucial for all road users.
 Several car brands appear to be taking the new safety standards at IIHS seriously.
 Hyundai, Toyota, and Subaru fared well in the small overlap test for the driver and front seat passenger.
 Toyota had the largest number of models – 10 – that were ranked either Top Safety Pick or Safety Pick+.
 Hyundai had nine vehicles with these designations.
 All models by Subaru except the BRZ won an IIHS award for safety.